Skip section navigation

 Allina Health Executive Leadership Team

-With their diverse backgrounds and expertise, the members of our board represent a broad section of our community.
+With their diverse backgrounds and expertise, the members of our board represent a broad section of the communities we serve.

 The Executive Leadership Team sets strategies, monitors performance and oversees operational responsibilities throughout Allina Health.

-Kenneth H. Paulus is the president and chief executive officer of Allina Health.
-Prior to his appointment as CEO, he served as the president and chief operating officer of Allina, responsible for the operations of Allina's hospitals, specialty operations and clinic groups.
-In his time at Allina he has led numerous growth initiatives; including joint ventures, strategic partnerships and acquisitions that have positioned Allina as the market share leader in the region.
+Kenneth H. Paulus is the chief executive officer of Allina Health.
+Prior to his appointment as CEO, he served as the president and chief operating officer of Allina Health, responsible for the operations of Allina Health hospitals, specialty operations and clinic groups.
+In his time at Allina Health he has led numerous growth initiatives; including joint ventures, strategic partnerships and acquisitions that have positioned Allina Health as the market share leader in the region.

 Mr. Paulus serves on the Board of Overseers for the University of Minnesota Carlson School of Business, is a trustee with Hamline University, and serves on the executive committee and board of directors for the Minnesota Hospital Association.